andreferibeiro/My_Portfolio/README.md

 <h2><a href="https://github.com/andreferibeiro/imersao_dados_alura">Project 1: Data Immersion - Alura</a></h2>

-**Project Overview:** Predict through different tools, techniques and databases the value of a property in the city of São Paulo.</p>
+**Project Overview:** Predict through different tools, techniques and databases the value of a property in the city of São Paulo.
 Note: the notebook language is PT-BR. (**May, 2022**)

 <p align="center">